ajtribick/celestia-gaia-stardb/README.md

   Distances from Parallaxes.
 III.
 Distances of Two Million Stars in the *Gaia* DR1 Catalogue"

+- Oliphant (2006), USA: Trelgol Publishing "A guide to NumPy"

+- van der Walt et al. (2011), Computing in Science & Engineering, 13, 22–30
+  "The NumPy Array: A Structure for Efficient Numerical Computation"

+- Astropy Collaboration et al. (2013), A&A 558, id.A33 "Astropy: A community
+  Python package for astronomy"

+- Astropy Collaboration et al. (2018), AJ 156(3), id.123 "The Astropy Project:
+  Building an Open-science Project and Status of the v2.0 Core Package"

 ## Acknowledgements

 This work has made use of data from the European Space Agency (ESA) mission